Family Law Mediation and Dispute Resolution

-Pursuant to section 60I of the Family Law Act 1975 (Cth), parties in family law matters must first make a genuine effort to resolve the dispute through family dispute resolution (FDR).
+Pursuant to section 60I of the Family Law Act 1975 (Cth), parties in family law matters must first make a genuine effort to resolve the dispute through family law mediation or family dispute resolution (FDR).
 Whilst this is optional for property matters, it is compulsory for parenting matters*.

 *Section 60I(9) and 60J provide exceptions in instances including the following:

 - where is risk of abuse of the child or children;